oracle-livelabs/apex/approvals-component/2-task-definition.md

 ## Introduction

-In this lab, you will learn to create a task definition to configure task parameters, participants, actions, and due dates for an expense request.
+In this lab, you learn to create a task definition to configure task parameters, participants, actions, and due dates for an expense request.
 Moreover, you will create a form page to Submit an Expense request and add a Unified Task list page to see the submitted expense request list by a requestor and the Approval list approved or rejected by the approver.

 Estimated Time: 10 minutes